Fürstenfeldbruck Air Base: 1972 Munich Olympics

-The "Munich Massacre"
+Munich Massacre

 On September 5, 1972, eight Palestinian terrorists from the group Black September took eleven members of the Israeli Olympic team hostage.
 Two hostages were murdered in one of the Israeli apartments in the Olympic Village.
 After lengthy negotiations with Olympic and government officials, the Palestinians demanded transport to Cairo via Munich-Riem Airport, but negotiators convinced them to take their nine surviving hostages to the Fürstenfeldbruck Air Base instead.
 The eight terrorists and their nine remaining Israeli hostages were transported in two helicopters from the Olympic Village to Fürstenfeldbruck, where a Boeing 727 was waiting.
 Five German police snipers, with no specialist terrorist training, proceeded to engage the Palestinians in an attempt to free the hostages.
 In the ensuing gun battle on the tarmac all nine Israeli hostages and one German police officer were killed.
 All of the hostages were killed while they were still tied up in the helicopters.
 Since the massacre, there has been much criticism levelled at the German authorities for the way they planned and executed the rescue attempt.
 The year after the event, in response to the hostage crisis, West German government founded GSG9 a counter-terrorism and special operations unit of the German Federal Police.